 - Goals for recovery and beyond (e.g., independent living, a return to a former career, etc.)

 - Situational threats to your ability to remain sober (e.g., underlying behavioral disorders, learning disabilities, physical disabilities, chronic disorders, etc.)

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), nearly 8.9 million Americans suffer from co-occurring disorders (e.g. mental illnesses) alongside a substance use disorder.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), nearly 9.2 million Americans suffer from co-occurring disorders (e.g. mental health conditions) alongside a substance use disorder.
 Substance abuse treatment at The Recovery Village includes a dual diagnosis process to identify co-occurring disorders so that mental health counseling can be integrated accordingly.
-For many clients, the two diagnoses (substance abuse and mental illness) are deeply intertwined, requiring simultaneous treatment.
+For many clients, the two diagnoses (substance abuse and mental health disorder) are deeply intertwined, requiring simultaneous treatment.

 Substance abuse treatment for people with co-occurring disorders begins with a baseline of information taken to identify the issues at hand.
 With the therapist, the patient can create goals they would like to reach over the course of counseling sessions.
 Some common psychotherapies include:

-- Cognitive Behavioral Therapy (CBT): A type of therapy used to treat a wide range of mental illnesses and identify the specific behaviors and mindsets that may contribute to addiction.
+- Cognitive Behavioral Therapy (CBT): a type of therapy used to treat a wide range of mental health conditions and identify the specific behaviors and mindsets that may contribute to addiction.

 Don’t let a substance use disorder ruin your life.
-If you’re seeking substance abuse counseling services or want to find out more about treatment at The Recovery Village, help is a phone call 352.771.2700 away.
-Reach out today to get started on the road to healing.
+If you’re seeking substance abuse counseling services or want to find out more about treatment at The Recovery Village, help is available.
+Contact us today to get started on the road to healing.